TosbackCgusBridge-Bot/CGUs-versions/Jpost/Privacy Policy.md

                                     Israel Focus JPost2go
 Don't have time to read The Jerusalem Post ?
 Now you can listen to it!
 Nefesh B'Nefesh Guided Aliyah
 Already living in Israel?
 Enjoy the Benefits of Aliyah!
-Watch Hadassah LIVE
-See events from Hadassah Centennial in Jerusalem as they happen   Bank Leumi USA
+Bank Leumi USA
 Coast to Coast Financial Expertise   Naale Elite Academy
-The World's Jewish High School in Israel.Register now   STOP HUNGER
+The World's Jewish High School in Israel.Register now   OPEN HOUSE @ IDC HERZLIYA
+Live in Israel Study in English, November 30, 2012, 5:30 PM   STOP HUNGER
 For thousands of desperate Israelis who go to bed hungry every night   Up to $ 250,000 Discount
 Mishkenot Ha'uma the Most Desirable Address in Jerusalem   50,000 abortions in Israel
 every year!
-EFRAT: Saving Lives of Children   THE ULTIMATE MISSION TO ISRAEL
+EFRAT: Saving Lives of Children   SAVE UP TO 60%!
-Nov 5-12.2012   Learn Hebrew in 10 days!
-Private schools in Israel Also available Online.
-Fast.
-Efficient.
-Friendly.
-SAVE UP TO 60%!
 Same day dental implants &. advanced bone graft procedure in Israel   JPost newsletters
 Sign up for the JPost newsletters and receive one month free subscription   Eldan Rent a Car
 20% off all Car Rental Reservations in Israel   Learn Hebrew with us